-To minimize interruptions, having a charged spare LUCAS battery in the carrying bag is always recommended.
+To minimize interruptions, having a charged spare LUCAS battery in the carrying case is always recommended.
 When the battery gets low during operation, it can be replaced by a new one without turning the device off.
 To change the battery during operation:

-- 1. Press PAUSE to temporarily stop compressions - 2.
+- 1. Press PAUSE O to temporarily stop compressions - 2.
 Pull the Battery out and then upwards to remove it - 3.
-Install a fully charged spare and wait until the green PAUSE mode LED illuminates - 4.
-Push either ACTIVE (continuous) or ACTIVE (30:2) to start chest compressions again
+Install a fully charged spare and wait until the green PAUSE 0 mode LED illuminates - 4.
+Push either ACTIVE (continuous) O or ACTIVE (30:2) O to start chest compressions again